PeterRusznak/hashnode/ckmhopiby058blls1eg8d84o4.md

 - npm: 6.14.10
 - Truffle: v5.1.59

-##  Creating and deploying the first smart contract
+##  Creating and deploying the smart contract

 There is nothing new here.
 As usual execute the following command: `npx create-react-app nft` to create frontend application with the name of `nft`.
 Enter the `nft` folder and type `truffle init` which gives us everything we need to work with smart contracts.
 We will need a bunch of dependencies later